Idan-sh/Java-Server-Logs/README.md

 #### Written in Java

 ## 1. About
-This TODO app allows users to maintain a list of tasks they need to do.
+This TODO app allows users to maintain a list of tasks to do.
 The app allows users to create, updae and delete TODOs, with more functions listed below.

-Each todo has the below properties
+#### Each todo has the below properties:
 * `Id:` a unique ID assigned for each To-Do, Starting at 1
 * `Title:` short title describing the essence of this TODO
 * `Content:` the actual content/description describing what this TODO stands for